 If you are looking to make your home more environmentally friendly, solar panels or geothermal options might be for you.
 Make sure you consult an expert before investing to ensure your home is compatible with these alternative options.

 Greener options will have a higher cost upfront than traditional furnaces.
 With current energy rates, you may not recover the initial investment, even over the lifetime of your home.
-On the other hand, if traditional fuels become considerably more expensive, then the green options might be a smarter option.
+On the other hand, if traditional fuels become considerably more expensive, then green options might be a smarter option.

-Contact Norman Heating, Air Conditioning & Plumbing to request service.
+Contact Norman Air to request service.